StephenJ2020/funny-bones/README.md

 ![Banner Image](assets/images/rm-banner-image.jpg)

-This project was created for Code Institute's Halloween 'Spookathon' - October 2021 by Funny Bones team.
+This project was created for Code Institute's Halloween 'Spookathon' - October 2021 by the Funny Bones team.
 The main goal of the Funny Bones Interactive Adventure Story Book is to familiarize children with popular Halloween stories in a fun, play-based way.

 In this interactive app, children are the creators of their own story!

 [Funny Bones - Live Site]()